Thanks so much for your interest in collaborating with me.

 In addition to all of the free content that I love to create via our 7-day mini Art of Money course, blog articles and podcast, I lovelovelove creative collaborations!
 I’ve been collaborating with dear colleagues for the last 19 years in many creative ways.
 To make sure I have the bandwidth to do the ones I love the most, I’m ultra-choosy about who I collaborate with, when, and in what ways.

 - Being interviewed about my Art of Money methodology, creative entrepreneurship, being a mamapreneur, couples and money, my Art of Money book and much more.
 I prefer to be interviewed via audio on podcasts or Guest Teaching. (occasionally I’ll say yes to video) — I love questions that bring out great insights and intimate storytelling.
 I am very happy to share my teaching + experiences with your community.
 And, it’s an honor to support folks this way and it’s one of my favorite things to do.
 (There are many great examples of this here and here)

 - Sharing on social media.
-I’m very active on Facebook, and I’m starting to explore Twitter, Instagram and Pinterest.
+I’m very active on Facebook, and I’m also on Instagram and Twitter.
 So if we collaborate, and I feel great about our interview, I’ll be thrilled to share a link to the interview (not an opt-in to a whole series, but a direct link to the actual interview) and spread the news through these channels.
 Also, I will share the link on my media + book media pages on my site where I share my favorites.

 With Love, What I Say No To: